AFTER SCHOOL

 What are the start and end dates of the After School Program?

-The twelve week sessions begin in either mid to late September or early February.
+Start and end dates vary by school.
+Typically the twelve-week sessions begin in either mid to late September (fall) or early February (spring).

 What grade levels are served by the After School Program?